Tennis Singles Strategy To Up Your Game

 Take the fact that it’s very rare for players to have better backhands than forehands.
 Even if they do, it just doesn’t have the same capabilities as their forehand.
 For example, Djokovic has an unbelievable backhand, but the stats lean in favor of his forehand.

-“The extra spin and potential for power that can be generated by a forehand is often a big advantage for players to get their forehand involved as a weapon,” said Jordan.
+“The extra spin and potential for power that can be generated by a forehand is often a big advantage for players to get their forehand involved as a weapon,” says Jordan.

 Sometimes, however, your strength may not work against your opponent and might be a disadvantage to you.
 For instance, if your serve is your best weapon but your opponent has a phenomenal return of serve (their weapon), then you will not be able to win many easy points.